Facebook Pixel

 • Shirodhara -A continuous stream of medicated oil over the forehead, beneficial for neurodegenerative diseases.

-• Kati Basti -Warm oil therapy for spinal degeneration and back pain relief.
+• Kati Basti -Warm oil therapy for spinal degeneration and Support back comfort.

 • Pinda Sweda -Herbal poultice massage to reduce joint pain and stiffness.